Czechbol/lemon.py/README.md

 ## About

-Pumpkin.py is a Discord bot framework written in discord.py.
+Pumpkin.py is a Guilded bot framework written in guilded.py.

 ## Installing and running the bot